pnp/powershell/documentation/Set-PnPBuiltInDesignPackageVisibility.md

 Accept wildcard characters: False
 ```

-### -IsVisbible
+### -IsVisible
-Name of the design package, available names are
+Sets the visibility of the design package.

 ```yaml
 Type: Boolean